-Meals along with activities and fellowship are provided to seniors at eight locations throughout Waushara County.
-The closest site is located at the Redgranite Civic Center at 202 Pine River Street in the Village of Redgranite.
+Meals along with activities and fellowship are provided to seniors at the Plainfield Senior Center (114 W. Clark Street) in the Village of Plainfield.
 This is one of eight sites located in Waushara County.
-All other sites are open from Monday through Friday unless indicated otherwise.
+All sites are open from Monday through Friday unless indicated otherwise.
 Participants must be age 60 or older, but a spouse and/or caregiver any age are welcome to participate as well.

-The Town of Leon is located in Waushara County.
-The Town has adopted county zoning and has therefore given the county jurisdiction over zoning matters.
+The Town of Plainfield is located in Waushara County.
+The town has adopted county zoning and has therefore given the county jurisdiction over zoning matters.
 However, the Town comments on and approves all proposed development within its jurisdiction before it approves any final action from the county.
 Communities work with the various county departments to coordinate road construction and maintenance; solid waste and recycling efforts; senior citizen and other social services; and park and recreational facilities and programs.
 The communities and the County continue to maintain open communications with one another that work to foster good working relationships and mutual respect.